deadlysyn/splinter/README.md

 - Respond with appropriate HTTP code

 Service binding has seen limited testing on [Pivotal Web Services](https://run.pivotal.io).
+Full CRUD examples for each service type are included, but tuning may be required.
-Some tuning may be required.
-Feel free to submit pull requests, or just use this as a starting point.
+Feel free to submit pull requests, or just use this as a starting point!

-## Example Output
+## Errors and Example Output

+Splinter returns `200 OK` on success and non-200 (mostly `500`) on error.
+On failure, `seconds_elapsed` will also be set to `-255` and `message` will capture the service error.

 ```
 HTTP/1.1 200 OK